Black & Latino/a/e Students’ Association | NYU Langone Health

 The Latino Medical Student Association (LMSA) is a national organization whose mission is to unify and empower current and future medical students, with a focus on promoting the health of Hispanic and Latino/a/e communities in the United States.
 LMSA welcomes all students interested in contributing to the work of the Association.

-To get involved in LMSA, or if you have any questions, please contact Sarah Khalil, program manager for recruitment and retention, at Sarah.Khalil@NYULangone.org.
+To get involved in LMSA, or if you have any questions, please contact Sarah Khalil, Program Manager, Engagement, Mentoring, and Professional Development, at Sarah.Khalil@NYULangone.org.

 Student National Medical Association